Aidar5/nattoeng/docs/source/book/09_functions/4_func_unpacking_and_var_args_example.rst

     Out[6]: False

-We will create a add_user_to_users_file function that requests the password for the specified user, checks it and requests it again if the password has not been checked or writes the user and the password to the file if the password has been verified
+We will create add_user_to_users_file function that requests password for the specified user, checks it and requests it again if password has not been checked or writes user and password to the file if password has been verified

 .. code:: python